-Nowadays it can be hard to tell what diets are fads or trends and which ones are actually beneficial to your health.
+Nowadays, it can be hard to tell what diets are fads or trends and which ones are actually beneficial to your health.
 The same goes for diets and nutritional plans for your dog.
-Between words like natural, organic, hypoallergenic, holistic — it can be overwhelming to decipher what is what.
-This article will help you understand holistic dog food; what it is, what its benefits are, and things to consider before starting your dog on a holistic diet.
-If you’ve been thinking about switching up your dog’s nutrition program — keep reading!
+It can be overwhelming to decipher between natural, organic, hypoallergenic, and holistic.
+This article will help you understand holistic dog food.
+What its benefits are, and things to consider before starting your dog on a holistic diet.
+If you’ve been thinking about switching up your dog’s nutrition program, keep reading!

 What Is Holistic Dog Food?

-The main objective and purpose of holistic dog food (and human food as well) is to create balance.
-Ideally — holistic dog food provides your pup with optimal nutrition as well as supports overall well-being.
+The main objective and purpose of holistic dog food (and human food) is to create balance.
+Ideally, holistic dog food provides your pup with optimal nutrition as well as supporting overall well-being.

 Different ingredients can provide varied benefits and purposes.
-Each ingredient in a holistic dog food plan would be selected based on the benefit or purpose that ingredient serves.
-For example, some holistic dog foods provide high levels of fatty acids while others might contain more easy-to-digest proteins.
+Each ingredient in a holistic dog food plan would be selected based on the benefit or purpose that the ingredient serves.
+For example, some holistic dog foods provide high levels of fatty acids, while others might contain more easy-to-digest proteins.

-It is important to keep in mind that, as of now, there is no legal definition of the term “holistic” that has been accepted by the pet food industry.
-There are also no regulations when it comes to labeling dog food as “holistic” so be sure to do diligent research on the particular brand you might be considering purchasing.
+It is important to keep in mind that there is no legal definition of the term “holistic” that the pet food industry has accepted.
+There are also no regulations for labeling dog food as “holistic,” so be sure to do diligent research on the particular brand you might be considering purchasing.

-When dogs are fed low-quality kibble on a regular basis they may have a flat dull coat, a lack of energy, digestive issues, dull lackluster eyes, flatulence, or diarrhea.
+When dogs are fed low-quality kibble regularly, they may have a flat, dull coat, a lack of energy, digestive issues, dull, lackluster eyes, flatulence, or diarrhea.

-Any of these symptoms, when not caused by an obvious issue, could mean that your dog is not receiving the proper amount of vitamins, nutrients, or minerals.
+When not caused by an obvious issue, any of these symptoms could mean that your dog is not receiving the proper amount of vitamins, nutrients, or minerals.

-On the flip side of this equation — kibble is not all bad.
+On the flip side of this equation, kibble is not all bad.
 It’s just the low-quality versions to worry about.
-A high-quality kibble (not necessarily ‘holistic’) can provide a lot of health benefits for your dog.
+A high-quality kibble (not necessarily ‘holistic’) can provide many health benefits for your dog.
 More on types of holistic dog food below!